dekarrin/ictiobus/docs/fishi-usage.md

 for further processing.
 These symbols are called *tokens* - the 'words' of the input language.
 Each token has a type, called the *token class*, that is later used by the parser.

+### FISHI Tokens Quick Reference

+This section lays out how FISHI specifies the lexer for those already familiar with the terminology of lexical specifications.
+If it doesn't make any sense to you, skip this section for a guide to how the ictiobus lexer works using FISHI for its examples.

+FISHI specifies a lexer in `%%tokens` sections.
+Each `%%tokens` section has a series of entries.
+A series of entries may be preceeded by a `%state STATENAME` directive in it, which makes those entries be applied only when the lexer is in state `STATENAME`; otherwise, they will be defined for the default state and all other states as well.

+Each entry starts with a regular expression, which must be the first thing on a line.
+The regular expression is given using the RE2 syntax used by Go's `regexp` package.
+Any leading and trailing whitespace is trimmed from the pattern;
+literal whitespace chars that are the first or last characters in the pattern need to be represented as a character class but are fine within it.

+The pattern is followed by one or more directives that say how to handle matches of that regular expression.
+All matches will advance the lexer by the matched text, regardless of what action it takes for it.
+The following directives can be specified for a pattern:

+* `%token CLASS` - Lex a token of class `CLASS` whose text is the match. `CLASS` must not have whitespace in it and can have any characters, but any letters should be lower-case to distinguish from non-terminals in later stages of the frontend.
+* `%human HUMAN-NAME` - Used with `%token CLASS`; cannot be used on its own.
+Gives the token class the human-readable name `HUMAN-NAME` in error and diagnostic output. `HUMAN-NAME` can have any characters in it at all.

+Lexers provided by Ictiobus have a simple state mechanism.
+By default, they will only use the default state and are effectively stateless.
+State functionality is invoked by using the `%stateshift` and/or `%state` directive.
+A lexer in a given state will use all specifications defined for that state as well as all of those defined for the default state.
+A stateful lexer does not use a stack for its states and retains no information of the prior states it was in when it swaps states.

+The `%` character has special meaning within FISHI and in particular in `%%tokens` sections it is used to detect the end of patterns and arguments to directives.
+Literal `%` characters used in these contexts in `%%tokens` sections must be escaped by putting the escape sequence `%!` in front of them.

+The newline character `\n` has special meaning within FISHI and in particular in `%%tokens` sections it is used to detect the end of patterns and arguments to directives.
+Literal `\n` characters used in these contexts in `%%tokens` sections msut be escaped by putting the escape sequence `%!` in front of them.
+Note that due to line-ending normalization, `\n\r` and `\r\n` will both be interpreted as `\n` in a FISHI spec, and they

+### Token Specifications

 This stage is specified in FISHI in `%%tokens` sections.
 Each entry in this section begins with a regular expression pattern that tells the lexer how to